|

 with inert electrodes (carbon or platinum)

-The products of electrolysing aqueous sodium chloride solution are
+In this case the products of electrolysing aqueous sodium chloride solution are

 hydrogen gas, chlorine gas and sodium hydroxide solution